Gin-Quin/Fa/documentation/advanced/memory-management.md

 This has always been a complicated problem, solved in different ways:

-- Javascript and Go use a garbage collector, but at the cost of high memory usage and reduced performance.
+- JavaScript and Go use a garbage collector, but at the cost of high memory usage and reduced performance.
 - Swift uses weak references, but this is still unsafe.
 - Rust solves this problem using "ownership," "borrowing," and enforcing strict rules, but at the cost of a very steep learning curve.
 - Zig, C, and C++ do not solve the issue, giving complete freedom to the programmer to handle things their way—which can be both good and bad.